ilabcode/pyhgf/docs/source/api.rst

 embedded in a PyMC model and the free paramters will be estimated e.g. using MCMC sampling.

-.. currentmodule:: ghgf.pymc
+.. currentmodule:: ghgf.distribution

 .. autosummary::
-   :toctree: generated/ghgf.pymc
+   :toctree: generated/ghgf.distribution

    hgf_logp
    HGFLogpGradOp